sqlc-dev/sqlc/docs/guides/using-go-and-pgx.rst

 pgx is a pure Go driver and toolkit for PostgreSQL.
-It's become the default PostgreSQL package for many Gophers since lib/pq was put into maitience mode.
+It's become the default PostgreSQL package for many Gophers since lib/pq was put into maintenance mode.

 ^^^^^^^^^^^^^^^
 Getting started